 Also read our blog about markets in Umbria.

-Weekly markets are only in the morning.
+Weekly markets are only in the morning, roughly from 8 am to 1 pm.

 One sells mainly fruit and vegetables, cloths and household utensils.